mohammedjunaid03/website/README.md

 ## Overview
-This project is a simplified frontend clone of Airbnb, created using only HTML, CSS, and a bit of JavaScript.
+This project is a simplified frontend clone of Airbnb, created using only HTML and CSS.
 It aims to replicate the basic user interface of the Airbnb website, providing a clean and responsive design.

 <br>